Is Vitamin D the cause of your life slipping away – bones and all?

 Melanin gets released when we are exposed to the ultraviolet rays of sunshine.
-The more sunshine we receive; the more melanin is released in our skin.
-It’s believed that up to 95 percent of most people’s vitamin D comes from casual sunlight exposure.
+The more sunshine we receive; the more melanin is released into our skin.
+It’s believed that up to 95 per cent of most people’s vitamin D comes from casual sunlight exposure.
 The amount of melanin you have in your skin affects the amount of vitamin D you can produce, so the fairer your skin, the more easily you can make vitamin D.

 Top 7 Health Benefits of Vitamin D

-- Contributes to the bone, muscle and joint Health.
+- Contributes to bone, muscle and joint health.